Predicting charmed-strange molecular tetraquarks with $K^{(*)}$ and $T$-doublet charmed or anticharmed meson: -type molecular systems

-In a manner analogous to the loosely bound state solutions for the $K^* D_1$ system presented in Fig.~\ref{KstD1}, we display in Fig.~\ref{KstD2} the corresponding loosely bound state solutions for the $K^* D_2^*$ system, obtained by varying the cutoff parameter within the range of 0.8 to 2.0 GeV with $S$-$D$ wave mixing effects included.
+In a manner analogous to the loosely bound state solutions for the $K^* D_1$ system presented in Fig.~\ref{KstD1}, we display in Fig.~\ref{KstD2} the corresponding loosely bound state solutions for the $K^* D_2^*$ system, obtained by varying the cutoff parameter within the range of 0.8 to 2.0 GeV with the $S$-$D$ wave mixing effects included.

-As shown in Fig.~\ref{KstD2}, the $K^* D_2^*$ systems with $I(J^P)=0(1^-,\,2^-,\,3^-)$ support the existence of the loosely bound states once the cutoff parameters reach $\Lambda=$1.52, 1.42, and 1.05 GeV, respectively.
-At these cutoff parameters, the loosely bound states just appear, characterized by the binding energies of only on the order of tenths of an MeV and the corresponding RMS radii of approximately 5 fm.
+As shown in Fig.~\ref{KstD2}, the $K^* D_2^*$ systems with $I(J^P)=0(1^-,\,2^-,\,3^-)$ support the existence of the loosely bound state solutions once the cutoff parameters reach $\Lambda=$1.52, 1.42, and 1.05 GeV, respectively.
+At these cutoff parameters, the loosely bound state solutions just appear, characterized by the binding energies of only on the order of tenths of an MeV and the corresponding RMS radii of approximately 5 fm.
 As the cutoff parameter increases, the binding energies of these bound states increases monotonically, while their RMS radii decrease.
 This monotonic behavior is consistent with the trend observed in the $K^* D_1$ system.
 When the cutoff parameters are increased to $\Lambda=$1.73, 1.66, and 1.27 GeV for the three systems, respectively, the binding energies reach approximately 20 MeV and the RMS radii shrink to about 1 fm.
-Therefore, the $K^* D_2^*$ systems with $I(J^P)=0(1^-,\,2^-,\,3^-)$ can form the loosely bound states for reasonably chosen values of the cutoff parameter, thereby establishing them as the charmed-strange molecular tetraquark candidates.